wenjunwang-econ/wenjunwang-econ.github.io/_portfolio/oil.md

 ---
-title: "Caught in a Debt Trap: Financial Distress and Oil Production Decisions"
+title: "Caught in a Debt Trap: Financial Distress and Corporate Production Decisions"

 permalink: /portfolio/oil